Beacon-Heart/Heart_Beacon/README.md

 - Real World Asset RWA commodity backed Stable Coin

 “Only a crisis - actual or perceived - produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 Milton Friedman Nobel Prize winning Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, implement GDP based rules automated inflation control to manage the global economy.

 "There is only one revolution tolerable to all men, all societies, all political systems: Revolution by design and invention".
 Richard Buckminster Fuller author of The World (Peace) (simulation) Game book, futurist, environmentalist: Buckminster Fuller Institute http://bfi.org

 "Build a new model that makes the old model obsolete" Richard Buckminster Fuller Author of the book Our Spaceship Earth

-Helen Adams Keller (June 27, 1880 – June 1, 1968) was a deaf and blind American author, activist and lecturer.
-Sourced quotes:
 "Avoiding danger is no safer in the long run than outright exposure.
 The fearful are caught as often as the bold."[1]
 Simple: It is just as easy to avoid danger by facing it than to hide from it.
 People who are afraid are caught as often as people who are bold.
-References "The Yale Book of Quotations".
-Google Books.
+Helen Adams Keller (June 27, 1880 – June 1, 1968) was a deaf and blind American author, activist and lecturer.
+Sourced quotes:

 USPTO 13/573,002: Adaptive Procedural Template foundation tech list for net, net of $ / economy.
 System of systems structured data exchange syntax lexicon Swords to plowshares solution